houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ![(Ir)regular JavaScript Expressions](/images/irregular-javascript-expressions/cover.webp)

 > [The MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions "The MDN reference") on JavaScript regular expressions notes that "JavaScript regular expressions are in fact not regular [...]".
 This highlights a subtle tension between theoretical regular expressions and their implementation in JavaScript.
-In this article, I cash-out and examine this tension by contrasting JavaScript regular expressions with their theoretical counterpart.
+In this article, I cash out and examine this tension by contrasting JavaScript regular expressions with their theoretical counterparts.

 ## Abstract